mmai/piquetBook/index.md

 It is only 5 to 2 against the younger hand's takingin one, at least, of two named cards.
 Hence, insome cases, he would discard on this chance {seeExample XVIII., p.
 139; and Example XXXII.,p.
 150).

-Again :&mdash;It is only 3 to 2 against the youngerhand's taking in one, at least, of three namedcards.
+Again :-It is only 3 to 2 against the youngerhand's taking in one, at least, of three namedcards.
 Therefore, if he must take in one of threecards to save a pique or a repique, it would beright for him to discard for this chance, even if, inorder to do so, he must put out a valuable card,as a king, or one of his point.
 (For a further illus-tration of this calculation, see Example XXXI.,p.
 149.)

 It is 29 to 28 in favour of the younger hand'staking in one of four named cards.
 So, having noace dealt him, he may calculate on taking in at